About the Game Changer Challenge

 Think your school team has what it takes to solve a real-world wicked problem?
 Do you want to learn new skills and unlock powerful design thinking tools and processes, while working with leading industry thinkers and having a whole lot of fun along the way?

-The design thinking challenge is open to all 2,200+ public schools across the state and centres around exploring tangible solutions for a real-world wicked problem.
+The design thinking challenge is open to all 2,200+ public schools across the state and centres on exploring tangible solutions for a real-world, wicked problem.

-The semi final winners will also be in the running to win the coveted title of Game Changer Champions 2020, announced early December.
+The semifinal winners will be in the running to win the coveted title of Game Changer Champions 2020, to be announced on 1 December.

 'How might we use technology to bring everyone in our community closer together?'